 Sign up at Kids Bowl Free.
 Hopefully, you can find a participating bowling alley in your area.
 On the homepage, you click your state to see if there are any participating bowling alleys.
 At my participating bowling alley, they offered free bowling for the kids through August 29th.

-Check back next week when I will offer more ways to “splurge” while saving a few bucks.
 Do you have any ideas on how you treat yourself or your family without breaking the bank?
 Please leave them in the comments below.

 Looking for more frugal ideas.
 Download the free Ultimate Fun Guide below.